 They rarely left Plas Newydd for more than a night, travelling far and wide, but not so far that they could not be home to sleep in their own bed.
 They were happier for people to visit them, and many did so as their reputation for eccentricity spread far and wide.

 The list of visitors was extraordinary, and one should remember that Llangollen lay on the main road between London and Holyhead.
 It was often the case that travellers would drop in to see the Ladies of Llangollen, the name that they had become known as not long after settling at Plas Newydd, on their way to or from Ireland.
 The Ladies were happy to receive these visitors, unless they weren’t, in which case, spying the undesirables wandering down the path towards their home, they would send their devoted servant, Mary Caryll (otherwise known as Molly the Bruiser), to explain that, ‘sorry, the Ladies are not at home’.

 The Duke of Wellington was a favourite, and visited several times.
 Irish born, he first arrived at Plas Newydd as the up-and-coming officer, Arthur Wellesley, and one can imagine the conversations of three Irish friends in a ‘strange land full of foreigners.'
 But the Iron Duke was not the only visitor of repute.
 Plas Newydd became the destination for a number of romantic poets and writers; Percy Shelly, Sir Walter Scott and William Wordsworth all came to take tea and walk the gardens of Plas Newydd.
-It would seem that generally speaking all those that made it through the front door were welcome to return, although Wordsworth, after describing Plas Newydd, as far as the Ladies were concerned, in less than flattering terms, did not return.
+It would seem that generally speaking all those that made it through the front door were welcome to return, although Wordsworth, after describing life at Plas Newydd, as far as the Ladies were concerned, in less than flattering terms, did not return.

 ‘A stream to mingle with your favorite Dee